-Built in the early 1800’s, this Beacon Hill townhouse had served as both commercial and residential space before our clients purchased it.
+Built in the early 1800’s, this Boston townhouse had served as both commercial and residential space before our clients purchased it.
 Combining two separate spaces, we reworked the layout to create a cohesive floor plan, allowing for more light, better flow, and optimized use of space.
 When completed, the renovated home would encompass 4 bedrooms, 3.5 bathrooms, kitchen and living spaces – and a private roof deck.
 From room to room, the past meets the present to create a functional living space with timeless charm.

 Renovating a historical property presents unique challenges.
 The roof-deck stairs were located in the dining room, awkwardly disrupting the space.
 Rather than attempt to conceal the stairs, we created a sculptural spiral staircase fashioned from walnut and glass.
 Making the stairs a focal point adds a tasteful modern edge to an otherwise classic dining room.

 With a nod to the building's past, we created an office and library, accessed by two arched doorways true to the building’s 19th-century beginnings.
 Wooden desks at either end of the room are accented by inviting reading chairs and a marble fireplace, creating a warm and intimate workspace.

 The owners were living abroad throughout the renovation, but we communicated closely across time zones, transforming the space into a timeless, inviting, and family friendly home.